Latency¶

 Data Sources, follow the API Endpoint performance guide.

-In your Workspace, you can create a Time Series to visualize the latency of your API Endpoints over time.
-You just need to point to pipe_stats_rt
+In your Workspace, you can create a Time series to visualize the latency of your API Endpoints over time.
+Point to pipe_stats_rt

 and select duration